anitaguo49/Final_Project_Yelp_recomendation/README.md

 * Jupyter

 # Project Description
-The data is an open dataset that Yelp provides annually for use in personal, educational, and academic purposes.
-The original dataset contains 209,393 businesses, 1,968,703 users and 8,021,122 reviews across 10 metropolitan areas.
+The data is an open dataset that Yelp provides annually for use in personal, educational and academic purposes.
+The original dataset contains 209,393 businesses, 1,968,703 users and 8,021,122 reviews covering 10 metropolitan areas.

 * Exploratory Data Analysis
   * Which cities have the most reviews?
   * What are the top 20 categories?